View this page as a pdf

 All candidates are required to have obtained a Baccalaureate degree from a regionally accredited institution of higher education prior to the start of the class for which they are applying.
 Applicants are required to hold U.S. Citizenship or Permanent Resident status at the time of application.
-Candidates must earn Science and Cumulative GPAs of 3.0 or greater, and have obtained an MCAT of 25 or better.
-The new MCAT score minimum is 500.
+Candidates must earn Science and Cumulative GPAs of 3.0 or greater, and have obtained an MCAT of 500 or better.

-Throughout the application process, candidates are evaluated based upon a variety of criteria, including, but not limited to, the following:
+Throughout the application process, candidates must meet the admission requirements and are evaluated based upon a variety of criteria, including, but not limited to, the following:

 - Academic Competence